rachitnigam/rachitnigam.com/content/post/transpiler.md

 Guess what, it is.
 Implementing generators is a *whole-program transformation*: they fundamentally rely on the ability of the program to save its internal stack and pause its execution.
 In fact, making it fast requires enough tricks that [we wrote a paper on it][stopify].

+The point here is that people call arbitrarily complex tools "transpilers".
+Again, the problem is the misguided focus on language syntax and a lack of understanding of the semantic difference.

 ## Lie #3: Transpilers Target the Same Level of Abstraction

 This is pretty much the same as (2).
 The input and output languages have the syntax of JavaScript but the fact that compiling *one feature* requires a whole program transformation gives away the fact that these are not *the same language*.